IOTReboot/TasUI/README.md

 ```

 ## Home Assistant

-An Hass.io addon can be installed on amd64 builds (more architecture soon).
-Simply add our repository on your addons list: https://github.com/iotreboot/TasUI
+A Hass.io addon can be installed on amd64 builds (more architectures coming soon).
+Simply add the TasUI repository on your addons list: https://github.com/iotreboot/TasUI

-No configuration required.
+No configuration is required.